jimianelli/techinteractions/src/README.md

 # Source files for technical interaction models

-Need to run make or other script to update/compile tpl and fortran code
+Need to run the `makefile` to update/compile all ADMB and fortran codes.
+To do so, open the command line within the `src` folder and type in `make` (this will run the `Makefile`).
+This will compile all necessary files to run the model